15 Creative & Fun Ways Nurses Can Earn Money on the Side

 But a side job can also give you a way to earn extra cash doing something that you love.
 It can be your creative outlet.
 A way for a hobby to not cost you money.

 Browse this list and find the job that sounds like the most fun.
-You already work for a living, make your side job something fun, something that gives you joy.
+You already work for a living; make your side job something fun, and something that gives you joy.

 1. Nurse Blogger or Influencer

 After you put in the time and effort to set up a blog, it can earn you a bit of money.
-But the key here is, it really does take time to set up and create readers that will follow.
-I wrote how to become a nurse blogger before.
-Once your blog begins to receive regular page views, you can set up Google Adsense or another ad network and earn a little extra cash.
+But the key here is, it really does take time to set up, create content, and grow a tribe of readers that will follow.
+I actually wrote a book about how to become a nurse blogger, and I share more great tips in there.
+But once your blog begins to receive regular page views, you can set up Google Adsense account (or another ad network) and earn a little extra cash.

 Another option is to become an “influencer” but this will also take a lot of time.
 You’ll have to invest energy into creating followers and engaging on social media.
 If your job wears you out, being an influencer might not be the best option.
 But if you enjoy photography and building relationships online, you should consider it.